redecentralize/alternative-internet/README.md

 [Kademlia](http://en.wikipedia.org/wiki/Kademlia) is a distributed hash table for decentralized peer-to-peer computer networks

+### Keybits

+[Keybits](http://keybits.net) makes it easy to run your own personal server.
+Setup and maintenance is made simple by using Docker and Ansible.
+(Similar to Sovereign but using Docker to 'containerize' applications.)

 ### Kune

 [Kune](http://kune.cc/) is based on Apache Wave and is a free/open source distributed social network focused on collaboration rather than just on communication.[2]
 That is, it focuses on online real-time collaborative editing, decentralized social networking and web publishing, while focusing on workgroups rather than just on individuals.